taw00/joplin-rpm/README.md

 to know a whole lot about Fedora's COPR build environment to install and user these RPMs.
 Just follow the "TL;DR" instructions below to install Joplin.

-If you are technically able, you can build your own binary packages from the source RPMs provided in this github repository.
-Please note that all `src.rpm` files (found here) will be signed with my general-purpose GPG key found here:
+If you are technically savvy, you can build your own binary packages from the source RPMs provided in this github repository.
+All `src.rpm` files (found here in Github) will be signed with my general-purpose GPG key found here:
 <https://keybase.io/toddwarner/key.asc>.

 Packages delivered via COPR are signed with a GPG key specific to that repository.
-COPR enablement as shown below (TL;DR) will install this key appropriately when necessary.
+COPR enablement as shown elsewhere (TL;DR) will install this key appropriately when necessary.

 ---